 Medicine Ball Training | The Med-Ball Punch

-At Gloveworx, we use a lot of medicine balls in our training.
-They can help you develop punching power, a strong core, and powerful rotation.
-When a coach creates your program, they focus on these three aspects to ensure you have a great foundation on which to build your boxing skills.
+At Gloveworx, we do a lot of medicine ball work with our contenders.
+Medicine ball drills can help you develop punching power, core strength, and powerful rotation.
+When a coach creates your training program, they focus on these three athletic abilities to ensure you have a great foundation on which to build your boxing skills.

-One of our favorite medicine ball training exercises, the Med-Ball Punch, is ideal for developing the power, core strength, and rotation you need to punch hard and accurately.
+A favorite medicine ball training exercise here at Gloveworx is the Med-Ball Punch.
+The Med-Ball Punch is ideal for developing the power, core strength, and rotation you need to punch hard and accurately.
 It’s great for boxers, MMA fighters, or anybody looking to add a little rotational power to their program.

 The Med-Ball Punch

-To supplement your boxing skills, this medicine ball exercise should be done at the beginning of your workout—especially if you’re looking to add power at the end of your workout or if you are using it with more of a conditioning/endurance focus.
-Follow the instructions below for proper technique:
+To supplement your boxing skills, this medicine ball exercise should be done at the beginning of your workout—especially if you’re looking to add power at the end of your workout or if you are using it with more of a conditioning and endurance focus.

 - Hold the medicine ball in front of you with your hand behind the ball.

-- Maximally rotate and push the medicine ball explosively toward the wall or your partner.
+- Maximally rotate and push the ball explosively toward the wall or your partner.

 To perform this move optimally, follow these tips:

-- The power for the throw should start at your feet, so make sure you have a good, square base position.
+- The power for the throw should start at your feet, so make sure you have a good, square starting position.

 - The initial rotating movement starts with your outer leg.
 Drive this leg into the floor while rotating your foot, like you’re trying to unscrew the turf under your foot.